GluuFederation/docs-casa-prod/docs/source/developer/faq.md

 ### How do I obtain a token?

 From oxAuth's token endpoint.
 For this purpose, you have to register a client previously, say, by using oxTrust admin GUI.
+You might use the already existing casa client as well.
 Ask your administrator for instructions on how to do so and how to pass a token in HTTP headers.

 ### Do I need special setup before using the endpoints?